Serving the Region since 1975

 Land Acquisition & Dedication of the Chapel (1976-1978)

-While awaiting the arrival of their pastor, the congregation had been actively searching for land on which they could build their portable chapel.
+While awaiting the arrival of their pastor, the congregation had been actively searching for land on which they could station their portable chapel.
 After study of eight possible sites, five were submitted to the District Mission Board for their evaluation.
 After a survey of the sites was conducted by the District Mission Board and General Board Officials in November of 1976, approval was given to Our Shepherd to present an offer of purchase to developer Ken Catlow for five acres of land in Crown Point at 93rd Avenue and the newly built Merrillville Road.
 The offer of $75,000 to purchase the five acres was accepted, with the purchase being complete on January 20, 1977.

 Building & Dedication of the Sanctuary (1978-1982)

+At the time of land purchase, an agreement was signed with Mr. Catlow, the developer, that the portable chapel was needed for only 3.5 years, after which a permanent building would be constructed.
+With no time to waste, a Building Committee for the sanctuary was formed – consisting of members Dave Brownlee, Don Naujock, Monty Kuxhaus, and Pastor Schleicher’s successor, Pastor Donald Thompson.
 On October 12, 1980, planning funds were requested from the District Mission Board.
 Approval to hire an architect and develop construction plans was granted on March of 1981.
-The following June, Holland & Steed Architects of Deerfield, IL were contacted to be the architects of the building project; John D. Holland was the chief architect for the project.
-After surveying the congregation, Our Shepherd’s Building Committee began to meet with John Holland to design Our Shepherd’s sanctuary.
+The following June, Holland & Steed Architects of Deerfield, IL were contacted to be the architects of the building project; John D. Holland was the chief architect.
+After surveying the congregation, Our Shepherd’s Building Committee began meeting with John Holland to design the sanctuary.

 Pastors of Our Shepherd

-• Pastor Wayne Mueller served as the initial exploratory pastor
+Pastor Wayne Mueller served as the initial exploratory pastor

-• Pastor Thomas Liesener (1975-1976) was in charge of exploratory work from Granger (South Bend) Indiana
+Pastor Thomas Liesener (1975-1976) was in charge of exploratory work from Granger (South Bend) Indiana

-• Pastor Richard H. Schleicher (Jul 18, 1976 - Jan 20, 1980) served as Our Shepherd’s first resident pastor
+Pastor Richard H. Schleicher (Jul 18, 1976 - Jan 20, 1980) served as Our Shepherd’s first resident pastor

-• Pastor Armin H. Schultz (Febr 3, 1980 - Apr 13, 1980) served as a vacancy pastor
+Pastor Armin H. Schultz (Febr 3, 1980 - Apr 13, 1980) served as a vacancy pastor

-• Pastor John Zickuhr (Apr 13, 1980 - May 25, 1980) served as a vacancy pastor
+Pastor John Zickuhr (Apr 13, 1980 - May 25, 1980) served as a vacancy pastor

-• Pastor Donald L. Thompson (May 25, 1980 - Jun 1986) served as Our Shepherd’s second resident pastor
+Pastor Donald L. Thompson (May 25, 1980 - Jun 1986) served as Our Shepherd’s second resident pastor

-• Pastor Robert Pasbrig (Jun 1986 - Nov 1986) served as a vacancy pastor
+Pastor Robert Pasbrig (Jun 1986 - Nov 1986) served as a vacancy pastor

-• Pastor James W. Luedtke (Nov 23, 1986 - Jun 6, 1993) served as Our Shepherd’s third resident pastor
+Pastor James W. Luedtke (Nov 23, 1986 - Jun 6, 1993) served as Our Shepherd’s third resident pastor

-• Pastor Peter W. Goetsch (Jul 11, 1993 - Jan 21, 2001) served as Our Shepherd’s fourth resident pastor
+Pastor Peter W. Goetsch (Jul 11, 1993 - Jan 21, 2001) served as Our Shepherd’s fourth resident pastor

-• Pastor Don Schultz (Jan 21, 2001 - Jul 22, 2001) served as a vacancy pastor
+Pastor Don Schultz (Jan 21, 2001 - Jul 22, 2001) served as a vacancy pastor

-• Pastor Joseph R. Schlawin (Jul 22, 2001 - Jun 1, 2018) served as Our Shepherd’s fifth resident pastor
+Pastor Joseph R. Schlawin (Jul 22, 2001 - Jun 1, 2018) served as Our Shepherd’s fifth resident pastor

-• Pastors Lon Keuther, Michael Schneider & Paul Micheel (Jun 8, 2018 - Jul 1, 2019) served as vacancy pastors
+Pastors Lon Keuther, Michael Schneider & Paul Micheel (Jun 8, 2018 - Jul 1, 2019) served as vacancy pastors

-• Pastor Charles Papenfuss (Sept 2018 - Jan 2019) served as a vacancy pastor
+Pastor Charles Papenfuss (Sept 2018 - Jan 2019) served as a vacancy pastor

-• Pastor Harlyn Kushel (Feb 2019 - Jun 2019) served as a vacancy pastor
+Pastor Harlyn Kushel (Feb 2019 - Jun 2019) served as a vacancy pastor

-• Pastor Samuel Jeske (July 7, 2019 - Present) serves as Our Shepherd’s sixth resident pastor
+Pastor Samuel Jeske (July 7, 2019 - Present) serves as Our Shepherd’s sixth resident pastor